Skip to main content

 From I-270 North of DC (Heading South)

 Stay on I-495 ("The Beltway") eastbound.
 Take exit 31 for Silver Spring (MD).
-Stay on Georgia Avenue through Silver Spring.
-Turn left on Upshur Street (between 4200 and 4100 block of Georgia Avenue).
-Cross Rock Creek Church Road into the AFRH-W Eagle Gate at Upshur Street.
+Stay on Georgia Avenue through the city of Silver Spring.
+Turn left on Upshur Street NW (between 4200 and 4100 block of Georgia Avenue).
+The Eagle Gate is located at 140 Rock Creek Church Road and Upshur Street NW.

 From I-95 North of DC (Heading South)